-The term hypostatic union is much easier than it sounds, but the concept is as profound as anything in theology.
+The meaning of hypostatic union is much easier than the term sounds, but the concept is as profound as anything in theology.

-The English adjective hypostatic comes from the Greek word hupostasis.
-The word only appears four times in the New Testament—maybe most memorably in Hebrews 1:3, where Jesus is said to be “the radiance of the glory of God and the exact imprint of his nature.”
+Our English adjective hypostatic comes from the Greek word hupostasis.
+The word only appears four times in the New Testament — maybe most memorably in Hebrews 1:3, where Jesus is said to be “the radiance of the glory of God and the exact imprint of his nature.”
 Here the author of Hebrews uses the word in reference to the oneness of God.
 Both the Father and the Son are of the same “nature.”
 Jesus is “the exact imprint of his nature.”

-Jesus has two complete natures—one fully human and one fully divine.
+Jesus has two complete natures: one fully human and one fully divine.
 What the doctrine of the hypostatic union teaches is that these two natures are united in one person in the God-man.
 Jesus is not two persons.
 He is one person.
-The hypostatic union is the joining of the divine and the human in the one person of Jesus.
+The hypostatic union is the joining (mysterious though it be) of the divine and the human in the one person of Jesus.

 What Is the Significance?

-Why bother with this seemingly fancy term?
-What good is it to know about this hypostatic union?
-At the end of the day, the term can go, but the concept behind the term is infinitely precious—and worshipfully mind-stretching.
+Why bother with this fancy term?
+What importance is there in knowing about this hypostatic union?
+At the end of the day, the term itself it not essential, but the concept behind the term is infinitely precious — and worshipfully mind-stretching.

-It is immeasurably sweet—and awe-inspiring—to know that Jesus’ two natures are perfectly united in his one person.
+It is immeasurably sweet, and awe-inspiring, to know that Jesus’s two natures are perfectly united in his one person.
 Jesus is not divided.
 He is not two people.
 He is one person.
 As the Chalcedonian Creed states, his two natures are without confusion, without change, without division, and without separation.
 Jesus is one.